 pensioner means an eligible pensioner as defined in the Rates and Charges (Rebates and Deferments) Act 1992 section 3(1).

+(2A) For the purposes of section 14(4) of the Act, the fees set out in item 1A of the Table are payable.

 (2) For the purposes of section 15(1) of the Act, the amount of the registration fee is set out in item 1 of the Table.

 (3) For the purposes of section 15(3) of the Act, the concessional rates of registration fee set out in item 2 of the Table are payable.